Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/italian/03-front-end-libraries/react/add-event-listeners.md

   constructor(props) {
     super(props);
     this.state = {
-      message: ''
+      message: "",
     };
     this.handleKeyPress = this.handleKeyPress.bind(this);
-    this.handleEnter = this.handleEnter.bind(this);  }
+    this.handleEnter = this.handleEnter.bind(this);
+  }
   componentDidMount() {
     // Change code below this line
-    document.addEventListener('keydown', this.handleKeyPress);
+    document.addEventListener("keydown", this.handleKeyPress);
     // Change code above this line
   }
   componentWillUnmount() {
     // Change code below this line
-    document.removeEventListener('keydown', this.handleKeyPress);
+    document.removeEventListener("keydown", this.handleKeyPress);
     // Change code above this line
   }
   handleEnter() {
     this.setState((state) => ({
-      message: state.message + 'You pressed the enter key! '
+      message: state.message + "You pressed the enter key! ",
     }));
   }
   handleKeyPress(event) {